jump to content

 Suppose you are a citizen of a country that is part of the European Economic Area (EEA) and registered in that system.
 In that case, you can apply for the switch between insurance systems to take effect once your legal residence has been registered in Iceland.
 You may apply for this at Icelandic Health Insurance

 You may be able to apply for insurance in advance in your home country.
-Bring forms E-104 or S041 from the country you are moving away from to prove that you were insured there less than two months before registering your domicile in Iceland.
+Bring forms E-104 or S041 from the country you are moving away from to prove that you were insured there for less than two months before registering your domicile in Iceland.
 Icelandic Health Insurance may request it if your country does not provide these forms to individuals.

 Temporary insurance providers